joeparis/pf2e-errata/src/dark_archive.md

 ### Figment

 Your minor illusions shift and dance.
 The range of *figment* increases to 60 feet.
 When you Sustain the spell, you can move the apparent sound or vision up to 15 feet.
 You can then attempt to Create a Diversion as usual.
-Those creatures who disbelieved the illusion aren’t affected by this diversion.
+Those creatures who disbelieved the illusion aren't affected by this diversion.
 Your *figment* also gains the following amp.

 **Amp** When you amp the spell, you can create a particularly distracting illusion as part of its normal effects.
-Choose an unoccupied square within the spell’s range.
+Choose an unoccupied square within the spell's range.
 The illusion in that square provides flanking for a single melee attack made before the beginning of your next turn.
-If you Sustain the spell, the details of the illusion change and shift to keep your enemies unsettled; the flanking illusion’s duration extends until the beginning of your next turn and you can move it to any unoccupied square in the spell’s range.
-The flanking illusion can’t provide its benefit against any creature who has disbelieved the *figment*.
+If you Sustain the spell, the details of the illusion change and shift to keep your enemies unsettled; the flanking illusion's duration extends until the beginning of your next turn and you can move it to any unoccupied square in the spell's range.
+The flanking illusion can't provide its benefit against any creature who has disbelieved the *figment*.

 ### Shield
 Your *shield* spell can be deployed on behalf of others.
 When you cast *shield*, you can choose a target ally within 30 feet to gain the benefits of the spell instead of you.
-The option to Shield Block with the spell is up to you and uses your reaction, not the target’s.
+The option to Shield Block with the spell is up to you and uses your reaction, not the target's.
 Your *shield* also gains the following amp.

 |